Jbleezy/BO1-Reimagined/README.md

 ### Napalm
 * Kills from napalm explosion or flames count for the player who killed the napalm or the player who triggered the napalm
+* No longer affected by explosive damage scaling

 ### Shrieker
 * Damaging a shrieker will now always give points

 ### Cosmonaut
+* No longer affected by explosive damage scaling
 * Fixed a bug where the Cosmonaut would get stuck in place if spawned in while a player was on the jump pads
 * Fixed a bug where the Cosmonaut would be attracted towards a Gersch Device and move faster than intended after the Pack-a-Punch gates had been hacked
 * Cosmonaut no longer teleports players that activate a jump pad between the time of being grabbed and when they would have been teleported